yu-lab-vt/AQuA2-Cloud/readme.md

 ## AQuA2-Cloud Setup
 **If you are simply updating your AQuA2-Cloud to the latest version, skip to step 4.**

 This setup is to be conducted on the machine (the server) for which you'd like to run AQuA2-Cloud.
 Clients will only need a web-browser and FTP client later.
-For deploying AQuA2-Cloud, you will need Docker Engine and a VNC client (RealVNC Viewer is a good choice).
+For deploying AQuA2-Cloud, you will need Docker Engine installed on your hosting machine/server and a VNC client installed on any machine that can connect to it (RealVNC Viewer is a good choice).

-1. Install Docker Engine:
+1. Install Docker Engine on host/server:

       **Windows:** Download and install Docker Desktop ([www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/))